jthawme/sveltekit-data-plugin/README.md

 export async function load() {
 	const data = await import('$data/home.md');

-	return data;
+	return {...data};
 }
 ```

-And you will get a front-matter parsed markdown file
+And you will get a front-matter parsed markdown file.
+The `await` and subsequent spread are necessary, to satisfy sveltekit because the import pulls in the data as getters and throws an error